kavyaacharya77/BEC456B_LABREPORT/555_timer.md

   - This generates a falling edge every 0.2 ms (faster than output duration).

 - Run the simulation for 2 ms.

+![image](https://github.com/user-attachments/assets/655dfb41-dfd8-4a42-9358-80fecba61d1f)
+First waveform is the output of trigger input, Second is the output of capacitor voltage and third waveform is the output of monostable multivibrator with pulse width of 0.5 ms.

-- **Output Result**:
+**Output Result**:
   - First falling edge triggers the 555.
   - Output (VOUT) goes HIGH for 0.5 ms.
   - All triggers during this HIGH time are ignored.

-![image](https://github.com/user-attachments/assets/655dfb41-dfd8-4a42-9358-80fecba61d1f)
-First waveform is the output of trigger input, Second is the output of capacitor voltage and third waveform is the output of monostable multivibrator with pulse width of 0.5 ms.

 ### 6. INFERENCE
-- The 555 timer in monostable mode correctly generates a 0.5ms output pulse when triggered.
+- The 555 timer in monostable multivibrator mode successfully generates a precise 0.5 ms oulse in response to each valid falling-edge trigger.
-- It does not respond to retriggering until the current pulse is complete, confirming non-retriggerable behaviour.
-- Using an astable source and edge-filtering logic provides reliable triggering.
+- In **Case 1**, where the trigger pulse are well-spaced (every 2 ms), the circuit generates clean, distinct output pulses with accurate timing.
+- In **Case 2**, where triggers occur faster than the pukse duration (every 0.2 ms), the timer ignores subsequent triggers during the HIGH output phase, demonstrating its **non-retriggerable** behaviour.
+- The capacitor voltage waveform confirms correct charge and discharge behaviour during each phase cycle.
+- Simulation results validate the theoretical design and show the circuit's reliabilityunder both slow and rapid triggering conditions.

 ### 7. CONCLUSION
 The NE555 timer configured in monostable mode provides accurate, predictable timing pulses when triggered by clean falling edges.
 In this simulation, a 0.5 ms output pulse was reliably generated using selected resistor-capacitor values, and its response under different trigger scenarios was analysed.
 The circuit performs well in digital timimg applications and can be extended using external logic for automated triggering.